-2.2.8 It is also recognised that additional specialist assistance and services may be required.
-In this regard, the Authority may supplement its own staff resources through the commissioning of consultants.

-2.2.9 Experience indicates that the budgetary requirements of preparing the revised LDP through to adoption is expected to be broadly similar to that incurred by the production of the current LDP.
-The Council will commit sufficient funds to ensure the LDP progresses in a manner consistent with the commitments set out within the DA.
+- 2.2.8 Additional expertise and specialist support and input will where applicable be drawn from other service areas within the Authority. - 2.2.9 It is also recognised that additional specialist assistance and services may be required.
+In this regard, the Authority may supplement its own staff resources through the commissioning of consultants. - 2.2.10 Ii is anticipated that the budgetary requirements of preparing the Revised LDP through to adoption will be broadly similar to that incurred by the production of the current adopted LDP.
+The Council will commit sufficient funds to ensure the Revised LDP progresses in a manner consistent with the commitments set out within the DA.
 In addition, the Council may utilise reserve funds as appropriate to meet ongoing costs.
-General administration and staff costs associated with the production of the LDP are accounted for through separate budgetary structures.
+General administration and staff costs associated with the production of the LDP may be accounted for through separate budgetary structures.